matrix-org/matrix-spec-proposals/proposals/3946-dynamic-predecessor.md

 --- | --- | --- | --- | ---
 `predecessor_room_id` | string | Room ID | A reference to the room that came before and was replaced by this room | yes

-The presense of `m.room.predecessor` state in the room should take priority over the `predecessor` specified in the `m.room.create` event.
+The presence of `m.room.predecessor` state in the room should take priority over the `predecessor` specified in the `m.room.create` event.